ds-modules/GS102-SurveyData-FA20/README.md

 Instructors: Tiffany Page

-Adapated from https://github.com/ds-modules/surveydata by the PC team (Anderson, Samantha, Adrian, and Carlos)
+Adapted from https://github.com/ds-modules/surveydata by the PC team (Anderson, Samantha, Adrian, and Carlos)

 These notebooks provide an introduction to using python to clean and conduct basic analysis on tabular survey data.
 The data used in these notebooks was provided by a thesis student at UC Berkeley and was collected using Qualtrics.